 Section 2.01 Guaranty.
 The Guarantor hereby (a) absolutely, unconditionally and irrevocably guarantees to the Counterparty the full, punctual and prompt payment when due (whether at stated maturity, by acceleration or required prepayment or otherwise) of the Guaranteed Obligations, and (b) indemnifies and holds harmless the Counterparty from, and agrees to pay the Counterparty (subject to the last sentence of this Section 2.01), all reasonable costs and expenses (including reasonable counsel fees and expenses) incurred by the Counterparty in enforcing any of its rights under this Guaranty; provided, however, the Guarantor shall not be obligated to make any payment under this Section 2.01 until five (5) Business Days after the Guarantor has received written demand therefor from the Counterparty, which demand shall set forth in reasonable detail the amount for which demand is being made.
 The guaranty in this Section 2.01 is a continuing guaranty, and shall apply to all Guaranteed Obligations whenever arising and shall remain in full force and effect, and shall not be terminated, until all Guaranteed Obligations under the Contract, and all costs and expenses referenced in Section 2.01(b), have been paid in full.
 The Guarantor agrees that notwithstanding any stay, injunction or other prohibition preventing the payment by the the Company of all or any portion of the Guaranteed Obligations, such Guaranteed Obligations shall nevertheless be due and payable by the Guarantor for the purposes of this Guaranty at the time such Guaranteed Obligations are payable by the Company under the provisions of the Contract, subject to the requirement of demand for payment set forth above in this Section 2.01.
 Notwithstanding the foregoing, (x) all payments due by the Guarantor pursuant to this Guaranty shall be made by the Guarantor to the Counterparty at its office (as indicated in Section 6.01 hereof) in same day funds, and such payment shall discharge the liability of the Guarantor hereunder to the extent of the amounts so paid.
 Notwithstanding any provision hereof to the contrary, the aggregate amount that shall be required to be paid by the Guarantor under this Guaranty shall not exceed CDN$400,000,000 (Four Hundred Million Canadian Dollars).

 Section 2.02 Obligations Unconditional.
-The Guarantor guarantees that the Guaranteed Obligations will be paid strictly in accordance with the terms of the Contract, subject to the requirement of demand for payment set forth in Section 2.01.
+The Guarantor guarantees that the Guaranteed Obligations will be paid strictly in accordance with the terms of the Contract, subject to the requirement of demand for payment set forth in Section 2.01 above.
 The liability of the Guarantor under this Guaranty to the fullest extent permitted by law shall be absolute and unconditional, irrespective of:

 (a) any change in the time, manner or place of performance or payment of, or in any other term of, all or any of the Guaranteed Obligations, or any other amendment, extension of maturity;